United States congressional apportionment: Constitutional context

+The phrase "all other persons" refers to slaves, a word not used in the Constitution until the Thirteenth Amendment.

 Following the end of the Civil War, the first of those provisions was superseded by Section 2 of the Fourteenth Amendment:

+The phrase "counting the whole number of persons in each State" has traditionally been understood to include non-citizens for purposes of apportionment.

 Reapportionment

 Reapportionments normally occur following each decennial census, though the law that governs the total number of representatives and the method of apportionment to be carried into force at that time are enacted prior to the census.

 The decennial apportionment also determines the size of each state's representation in the U.S. Electoral College.
 Under Article II, Section 1, Clause 2 of the U.S. Constitution, the number of electors of any state equals the size of its total congressional delegation (House and Senate seats).

 Federal law requires the Clerk of the House of Representatives to notify each state government no later than January 25 of the year immediately following the census of the number of seats to which it is entitled.
 Whether or not the number of seats has changed, the state determines the boundaries of congressional districts—geographical areas within the state of approximately equal population—in a process called redistricting.

 Because the deadline for the House Clerk to report the results does not occur until the following January, and the states need sufficient time to perform the redistricting, the decennial census does not affect the elections that are held during that same year.
 For example, the electoral college apportionment and congressional races during the 2020 presidential election year were still based on the 2010 census results; all of the newly redrawn districts based on the 2020 census did not finally come into force until the 2022 midterm election winners were inaugurated in January 2023.